-Explanation: Climate and time plays an important role in the development of soils.
-In extremely dry or cold climates, soils develop very slowly, while in humid and warm climates soil develop more rapidly due to favorable climatic conditions.
+Explanation: Climate and time play an important role in the development of soils.
+In extremely dry or cold climates, soils develop very slowly, while in humid and warm climates soil develop more rapidly due to favourable climatic conditions.

-2. Under an ideal climatic conditions how many cm of soil is developed?
+2. Under ideal climatic conditions how many cms of soil is developed?